MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/olapr.md

 ##MDX concepts

-MDX is the query language for multidimensional OLAP cubes.
+MDX is the query language for multidimensional OLAP (MOLAP) cubes containing processed and aggregated data stored in structures optimized for data analysis and exploration.
+Cubes are used in business and scientific applications to draw insights about relationships in historical data.
+Internally, cubes consist of mostly quantifiable numeric data, which is sliced along dimensions like date and time, geography, or other entities.
+A typical query might roll up sales for a given region and time period, sliced by product category, promotion, sales channel, and so forth.

  Cube data can be accessed using a variety of operations:

 * Slicing - Taking a subset of the cube by picking a value for one dimension, resulting in a cube that is one dimension smaller.